Surface Electronic Warfare Improvement Program (SEWIP)

 Detect, Deceive, Disrupt

 The Surface Electronic Warfare Improvement Program (SEWIP) Block 3 is an upgrade to the legacy AN/SLQ-32 system, and provides game-changing capability for non-kinetic electronic attack options to the U.S. fleet.
-The advantage of this electronic attack system is that it provides an unlimited, non-kinetic, soft-kill magazine to defeat inbound threats.
+The advantage of this electronic attack system is that it provides a non-kinetic, soft-kill magazine to defeat inbound threats.

 The AN/SLQ-32(V)7 SEWIP Block 3 system protects surface ships from anti-ship missiles, providing early detection, signal analysis and threat warning.